danrog303/search-algorithms/README.md

 The application was created as an project assignment during the second semester of studies at [Bydgoszcz University of Science and Technology](https://pbs.edu.pl/).

 ## 📔 Documentation
 You can find detailed documentation of the project [here on our GitHub Wiki](https://github.com/danrog303/search-algorithms/wiki).
+Unfortunately, Wiki is available only in Polish 🇵🇱.